HackCU/HackWolves/README.md

 #Hack CU Spring 2015

-##Project Name: TBD
+##Project Name: Codeventures!

 ###Team Name: HackWolves

 ###Team Contributors: Emily Owens, Joshua Weaver, Kara James

-This is an app that will introduce people to the concepts within programming through an enjoyable game.
-In this game, the user will design action functions to help their character navigate through side-scrolling levels.
+Codeventures! is an app that will introduce people to the concepts within programming through an enjoyable game.
+In this game, the user will design action functions and use those functions to navigate their character through side-scrolling levels.